Lady Chatterley's Lover and D.H. Lawrence's Views on Sex

 Western and Eastern intellectual traditions have long placed the contemplative life above the sensual.
 It's odd, really, when you think about it, those celibate Catholic priests and Buddhist monks, hellfire Protestant pastors, and solitary philosophers were given such an outsize role in defining our views of sexuality.
 But that is precisely what happened.

 The Apostle Paul believed sex was a necessary evil that should be confined to marriage, and even then kept to a bare minimum, just enough to satisfy the urge.
+Early Church father Tertullian called women the "Devil's gateway."
 According to Saint Augustine, sex was only for procreation and was (again) another necessary evil that should only happen for the greater social good of reproduction.
 The Protestant pastors of the early modern period were not much better, arguing that the "sins of the flesh" were one-way tickets to eternal hellfire and should therefore be kept to the minimum of mechanical procreation.

-Even the enlightened philosophers of the modern era - Kant, Hegel, Schopenhauer, Nietzsche, Wittgenstein - had little interest in human sexuality as a philosophical or even a spiritual question.
-Not surprisingly, their lives and works reflected that.
-Not one among them can be characterized as someone qualified to discuss the merits of sex through their own lived experience.
+Even the enlightened philosophers of the modern era - Kant, Hegel, Schopenhauer, Nietzsche, and Wittgenstein - had little interest in sexuality as a philosophical or even a spiritual question.
+Not surprisingly, their sexually impoverished lives reflected that.
+Not one among them can be characterized as someone qualified to discuss the merits of sex through their own experience.

-Thus it was through the eyes of these forever-pondering male phallophobes that we have conceptualized sexuality over the last two thousand years.
+Thus it was through the eyes of these forever-pondering male erotophobes that we have conceptualized sexuality over the last two thousand years.
 And what an impoverished worldview!
-Sex became something dirty, debased, and undignified, nothing but a rutting animal act and an obstacle to any hope of transcending up and away from our disgustingly moist bodies.
+Sex became something dirty, nothing but an animal act and an obstacle to any hope of transcending up and away from our disgustingly moist bodies.

 Lawrence believed this was a false dichotomy.
 We had it all backward.
 His goal was to recalibrate our approach to sex.
 Our carnal nature should not be the mind's enemy or something that must be suppressed.